KustomDeveloper/Shooterz/readme.md

-<p style="font-size:28px;">Shooters is an online quarters game harnessing the power of Arduino dev environment using a Teensy microcontroller, Php, Javascript, and the new Webrtc spec.
-I am held up at the moment waiting for this spec to be completed.
-The getUserMedia(videocam) is working in most browsers, however the handshake(ICE) that connects two users is still being implemented. </p>
+<p style="font-size:28px;">Shooters is an online quarters game harnessing the power of Arduino dev environment using a Teensy microcontroller, Php, Javascript</p>